-This week, I have been thinking about a wonderful lady we hosted at UCB some weeks ago; Margaret McGuckin.
-Margaret was put into an institution as a child, due to severe family problems and while there, she endured terrible abuse and trauma.
+This week, I have been thinking about a wonderful lady who we hosted at UCB some weeks ago: Margaret McGuckin.
+Margaret was put into an institution as a child due to severe family problems, and while there, she endured terrible abuse and trauma.
 When she left the institution (as an older teenager), she didn’t understand what it meant to be loved and believed she was damaged forever.
-But God had a different plan for Margaret’s life and after several years of being in trouble with the authorities, God met Margaret in a remarkable way and touched her life incredibly.
+But God had a different plan for Margaret’s life, and after several years of being in trouble with the authorities, God met Margaret in a remarkable way and touched her life incredibly.
 She discovered that having a personal relationship with Jesus was the key to being truly loved – her life began to change from that point.

-Margaret (and her friend Kathleen) came to visit us a few weeks ago, so that we could share her story on UCB TV and radio.
-I had lunch with Margaret and Kathleen and although I was saddened to hear of the trauma she had suffered in the past, I was excited to see how she was using what had happened, in order to powerfully help others.
-Part of Margaret’s healing was reading the Bible every day, along with The Word for Today.
-She said that the Word for Today is very much like an appetiser for God’s Word and she now tells everyone to read it, as a way of encouraging them to get into the Scriptures.
-It was exciting to hear of her passion for God’s Word and the big impact she is having on so many other people through her testimony and campaigning.
+Margaret (and her friend Kathleen) came to visit us a few weeks ago so that we could share her story on UCB TV and radio.
+I had lunch with Margaret and Kathleen, and although I was saddened to hear of the trauma she had suffered in the past, I was excited to see how she was using what had happened in order to powerfully help others.
+Part of Margaret’s healing was reading the Bible every day, along with the Word for Today.
+She said that the Word for Today is very much like an appetiser for God’s Word, and she now tells everyone to read it as a way of encouraging them to get into the Scriptures.
+It was exciting to hear of her passion for God’s Word and the big impact that she is having on so many other people through her testimony and campaigning.

 Margaret’s story is a Holy-Spirit reminder to pick up and read our Bibles.
-We are so blessed as a nation to have access to God’s Word in a way that many others don’t, but many have lost the discipline.
-I call the Bible, ‘The Divine Manual’ – if you want direction or instructions, you always go to the manual.
+We are so blessed as a nation to have access to God’s Word in a way that many others don’t.
+But even so, many of us have lost the discipline.
+I call the Bible ‘The Divine Manual’ – if you want direction or instructions, you always go to the manual.
 And yet when we need instruction in our lives, we often first go to friends or to the Internet.
-Our good friend R.T Kendall (who will be our guest at UCB on March 22) recently wrote a wonderful blog post about the importance of going first to God’s Word; How much do you read your Bible?
+Our good friend R.T Kendall recently wrote a wonderful blog post about the importance of going first to God’s Word: How much do you read your Bible?

-Can I encourage you this week, if you are facing difficult times or need God’s direction (or re-direction) in your life, go first to God’s Word.
-God has given us the Scriptures as a divine source of wisdom and instruction for every situation we face.
-Margaret McGuckin found healing and new purpose in God’s Word and I know personally through my own life, that wisdom for many of life’s problems can be found in His Word.
+Can I encourage you this week – if you are facing difficult times or need God’s direction (or re-direction) in your life, go first to God’s Word.
+He has given us the Scriptures as a divine source of wisdom and instruction for every situation we face.
+Margaret McGuckin found healing and new purpose in God’s Word, and I know personally through my own life that wisdom for many of life’s problems can be found in His Word.